“Lisa, you need to calm down.

 If you do not calm down, we will die here!”

-At first I feared this wouldn’t be such a very interesting film.
+At first, I feared this wouldn’t be such a very interesting film.
 A whole movie taking place in one and the same location (the bottom of the ocean) and with only two helpless young ladies who had no idea how to escape.
-“It won’t be more than some panicky scenes and a screen filled with anxiously produced air bubbles” I thought.
-Well, just another proove that a person can be mistaken.
+“It won’t be more than some panicky scenes and a screen filled with anxiously produced air bubbles.”
+I thought.
+Well, just another proof that a person can be mistaken.
 Eventually, this movie was terribly exciting.

 It’s no fun down there.